 Numa’s Impact Ring Bit System is the best method for simultaneous drilling and casing for horizontal applications.
 The system is capable of drilling 5-1/4″ to 50-1/2″ (133 – 1283 mm) diameter holes in both overburden and hard rock conditions.
+The Impact Ring Bit System® is a technically advanced, efficient means of drilling both horizontally and vertically in any type of application that requires simultaneous drilling and casing.
 Benefits include:

 • Consists of DTH hammer, auger and two-piece ring bits